Md-Nesad/Md-Nesad/README.md

 ### 👨‍💻 About Me

 Hey there!
 I’m **Md.
-Nesad**, a **frontend-focused full stack developer** from Bangladesh 🇧🇩 who loves turning ideas into modern, interactive website and web applications.
+Nesad**, a **frontend-focused full stack developer** from Bangladesh who loves turning ideas into modern, interactive website and web applications.

-I believe in writing **clean, scalable, and maintainable code** — and I’m always learning something new to improve my craft.
+I believe in writing **clean, scalable, readable, optimized and maintainable code** — and I’m always learning something new to improve my craft.

 I enjoy working with **React, Next.js, and Node.js**, building everything from sleek UIs to fully functional web apps.